KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Provides an exception that is thrown when an invalid type is used with a System.Configuration.SettingsProperty object.

-    throw [System.Configuration.SettingsPropertyWrongTypeException]::New("Provides an exception that is thrown when an invalid type is used with a System.Configuration.SettingsProperty object.")
+    throw [System.Configuration.SettingsPropertyWrongTypeException]::New('Provides an exception that is thrown when an invalid type is used with a System.Configuration.SettingsProperty object.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Configuration.SettingsPropertyWrongTypeException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Configuration.SettingsPropertyWrongTypeException.aspx)